-Over the years, changes to District personnel and changes to state and federal grant applications and programs have impacted the District's ability to secure grant funding.
+Over the years, changes to state and federal grant applications and programs combined with changes District personnel have impacted the District's ability to secure grant funding.
 As a result, the District has become inactive.
 At the time this MSR was prepared, the District did not have a grant writer, pending projects, no plan to reinstate a work program, and no technical assistance programs available for local growers.7